Decades ago, the file room was often the heart of an organization — information

 3. Log Data Access and Changes

 While virtual data rooms are typically more secure than more informal cloud storage options, nothing connected to the web is truly impenetrable.
-And the data you might house in a VDR during the sell, purchase or IPO of an asset is usually something you want to keep confidential, at least for a while.
+And the data you might house in a VDR during the sale, purchase or IPO of an asset is usually something you want to keep confidential, at least for a while.

 Don’t just organize the information in your VDR.
 Make sure to manage how it’s accessed and changed via an automatic logging system.
 Understanding who accessed or saved a file can help you trace issues should something be inadvertently overwritten, archived and deleted.
 Logs also give you a jumping-off point for investigations should something more malicious